GautJ/blunomyTest_catenary/README.md

 This will generate your outputs inside the 'output/' directory, which contains:
     - static_figures/: Static 3D plots (.png)
     - interactive_figures/: Interactive 3D visualizations (.html)

+To view the interactive plots (`.html`), simply download them from the repository and open them in your browser by dragging and dropping the files.

 Each plot shows the original LiDAR points, clustered per wire, along with the corresponding catenary curve fitting 😄